KomelT/Grafana-Telegraf-and-InfluxDB-2.x.x/README.md

 - 'user: telegraf:998' replace the 998 with number you got.
 - 'TELEGRAF_HOSTNAME' In Grafana you will group by data by hostname so make it logical.
 Aka. from which machine is data comming,
 - 'TELEGRAF_IDB_TOKEN' Paste the token which you have been given in InfluxDB,
-- 'TELEGRAF_IDB_ORGANIZATION' Type in organization which you created at the registration,
+- 'TELEGRAF_IDB_ORG' Type in organization which you created at the registration,
 - 'TELEGRAF_IDB_BUCKET' Type in bucket name which you created at the registration.

 ```